simplesurance/baur/README.md

   \
   Inputs can be defined as
   [glob file patterns](https://en.wikipedia.org/wiki/Glob_(programming)),
-  as strings on the commandline, or as Go package queries.
+  environment variables, as strings on the commandline, or as Go package queries.

 * **Artifact Upload** \
   Artifacts can be uploaded to **S3** buckets, to **Docker** registries or